Trees in Coalgebra from Generalized Reachability: Trees

-In contrast to other categorical uniqueness results (e.g.\ that of (co)limits), tree unravellings are not unique up to \emph{unique} isomorphism, because isomorphic but distinct subtrees can always permuted by automorphisms.
-For example, consider the automorphism $s\colon D\to D$ in \autoref{figTreeUnravels} that swaps $q$ and $r$; since $s\neq \id_D$, the tree unravelling $D$ of $E$ is not unique up to unique isomorphism.
+\begin{rem} In contrast to other categorical uniqueness results (\eg that of (co)limits), tree unravellings are not unique up to \emph{unique} isomorphism, because isomorphic but distinct subtrees can always be permuted by automorphisms.
+For example, consider the automorphism $s\colon D\to D$ in \cref{figTreeUnravels} that swaps $q$ and $r$; since $s\neq \id_D$, the tree unravelling $D$ of $E$ is not unique up to unique isomorphism. \end{rem}

 Let us look at a few more examples of trees.
 We start with partial deterministic automata.